christinali1017/CS-BASICS/Effective-java-note.md

 entries is determined by external references to the key, not the value.
 - listeners and callbacks： If you implement an API where clients register callbacks but don’t deregister them explicitly, they will accumulate unless you take some action.
-The best way to ensure that callbacks are garbage collected promptly is to store only weak references to them, for instance, by storing them only as keys in a WeakHashMap.
+The best way to ensure that callbacks are garbage collected promptly is to store only weak references to them, for instance, by storing them only as keys in a **WeakHashMap**.